 -tre vs. -ter

-Several words which originally came from the French retain their -tre ending in Aussie English.
+Several words which come from French retain a -tre ending in Aussie English.
 So we have the words ‘centre’, ‘theatre’ and ‘metre’, whereas the Americans use ‘center’, ‘theater’ and ‘meter’.

 -ise vs. -ize

-Although -ize endings are sneaking into Australian English, the standard spelling preferred is still -ise.
+Although -ize and -ise endings are both accepted in Australian English, the most common spelling is -ise.
 So, we use ‘authorise’ rather than ‘authorize’, ‘plagiarise’ rather than ‘plagiarize’ and so on.